Calls for proposals

 IMAGINE: Initial Management and Prevention of Acute Organ Failures in Critically Ill Patients

-INM: Montpellier Institute of Neuroscience
+INM: Montpellier Institute of Neurosciences

 IRCM: Montpellier Cancer Research Institute

-IRIM: Montpellier Institute for Infectious Disease Research
+IRIM: Montpellier Institute of Infectious Disease Research

 LBN: Bioengineering and Nanosciences Laboratory